Viva Las Vegas: Elvis, Adelson To Be Honored With Presidential Medal Of Freedom

 1 of 10

-A king, a senator and the "Sultan of Swat" will be honored at the White House Friday.
+A king, a senator and the "Sultan of Swat" will be honored at the White House on Friday.

 President Trump is presenting the nation's highest civilian honor to seven people including Elvis Presley and Babe Ruth.